100% online MSc Nursing Studies

 We believe that this culture and outlook were key reasons that we were voted in the top 10 in the UK for international (WhatUni Student Choice Awards 2019) by our students.

 - Registered with NMC or equivalent

-- A third-class or UK ordinary degree with 18 months relevant work experience.
+- A third-class or UK ordinary degree with 18 months of relevant work experience

 This programme does not lead to NMC qualification or to qualification as an Advanced Clinical Practitioner.

 If you are based in the UK, you may be eligible for a government-backed postgraduate loan to cover the full costs of the course.